tomtetzlaff/dict2tex/README.md

 Here, each parameter (such as `N` or `dt`) is not only connected to a `value` and a physical `unit`, but also to a descriptor explaining the meaning of the parameter (`docstring`), LaTeX code for typesetting parameters in LaTeX (`name`), as well as a specification of the parameter type (`section`).

 `dict2tex.py` contains a set of python functions that help to automate the conversion of such parameter dictionaries into LaTeX code used for preparing manuscripts.
-Two typical use cases are automatically generated parameter tables ([example](https://doi.org/10.1371/journal.pcbi.1007790.s002)), and automatically generated files containg LaTeX macros, such as
+Two typical use cases are automatically generated parameter tables ([example](https://doi.org/10.1371/journal.pcbi.1007790.s002)), and automatically generated files containing LaTeX macros, such as

 ```tex
 macros.tex: